 Got a naff woolly jumper or some dodgy socks you don't want?
-John Fitzsimons reviews the best sites to flog them onto somebody who actually wants them!
+Here are the best sites to flog them to someone who actually wants them!

-The highlight of Christmas for me is actually Boxing Day, as that's the day all of my extended family get together to share presents.
+For me personally, the highlight of Christmas is when the extended family get together to share presents.

-It's thanks to people like my Nan that online auction sites really started up - a place to flog your unwanted Christmas presents to people that might actually appreciate them.
+I often think it is thanks in part to people like my Nan that online auction sites really started up, where you can flog your unwanted Christmas presents to people that might actually appreciate them.

 But which is the best one?